Skip to main content

 Left entity browser

-• Version dropdown - Shows ontology version and timestamp
+• Version dropdown - Shows data layer version and timestamp

 • Entity list - All business entities and relationships between them AstroBee has identified